davidgatti/How-to-Understand-Streams-in-NodeJS/README.md

 True, a file can be read as a stream or load it in to memory, but the point is that if you open it as a stream, there won't be a way to determine how big the file is.

-A socket is purely a stream...You don't know how much data you are going to get; the data will be buffered by the system or network card until it reaches a point where the system will pass it to your code, so you can do something with it.
+A socket is purely a stream...You don't know how much data you are going to get; the data will be "buffered"[**](#what-is-buffering?) by the system or network card until it reaches a point where the system will pass it to your code, so you can do something with it.
 The amount of data will depend on the network card, operating system, how fast the data is coming in, etc.

 This means that you work with just a small subset of all of the information.
 It's important to understand that your data will be split into pieces, and it will be up to you to recombine it into something that makes sense for your situation.